cardano-foundation/CIPs/CIP-0099/README.md

 #### ABNF Grammar

 * For a token claim URI (authority = `claim`), a versioning path, a `faucet_url` and a required `code`.
-* Additional query parameters may be provided and should be passed through to the provided `faucet_url` as-is.
+* Additional query parameters may be provided and should be passed through to the provided `faucet_url` without modification.

 ```
 cardanourn = "web+cardano:" claimtokenref